sigrimm/Lowell-Nbody/README.md

 ## Step 3, set initial conditions ##

-- file name specified in param.dat
+The name of the initial conditions file must be set in the param.dat file.
+The File contains the following columns:

-- x y z vx vy vz A1 A2 A3
+- id x y z vx vy vz A1 A2 A3

+with:
+- id, particle index, integer number
-- in Barycentric coordinates, AU and AU/day
+- x ,y ,z: Barecentric positions in AU
+- vx, vy, vz: Barycentric velocoties in AU/days
+- A1, A2, A3: Non-gravitational acceleration terms in AU/days^2

 ## Step 4, run the integration ##

 - ./integrator

-- outputs are in Out.dat
+The name of the initial conditions file must be set in the param.dat file.
+The output file format can either be a text file (Out_<name>.dat) or a binary file (Out_<name>.bin) The Format can be set in the param.dat file

-The output files contain
+The output file contains
 - time in days
+- id: particle index
-- x position in AU
+- x: barycentric position in AU
-- y position in AU
+- y: barycentric position in AU
-- z position in AU
+- z: barycentric position in AU
-- vx velocity in AU/day
+- vx: barycentric velocity in AU/day
-- vy velocity in AU/day
+- vy: barycentric velocity in AU/day
-- vz velocity in AU/day
+- vz: barycentric velocity in AU/day
-- minimal time step of interval
+- minimal time step of last interval, in days
-- in Barycentric coordinates

 <!---
 ## Step 5 compare the results with JPL ##